 Who's responsibility is it to clean up?

-- parks, playgrounds and facilities e.g. toilet blocks; and
+- parks, playgrounds and facilities like toilet blocks

 - sporting facilities.